Company products

 The API searches a subset of the entire Veridion company universe.
 We call this segment the Veridion Supplier Universe.

-The Veridion Supplier Universe includes B2B manufacturers, distributors, and service providers from around the world.
+The Veridion Supplier Universe includes B2B manufacturers, distributors, software and service providers from around the world.
 We have created this universe by using Machine Learning models developed internally with the purpose of understanding what the company does.

 For this particular scenario, the company's website is our primary source of information and the most relevant one.
 Our approach involves directly accessing the primary source and extracting the exact product and service information shared by the company.